The 20 Best Familial Periodic Paralysis Doctors in Italy

 Bari, IT

-Concetta Altamura practices in Bari, Italy.
+Concetta Altamura practices practicing medicine in Bari, Italy.
 Ms. Altamura is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Myotonia Congenita, Amyotonia Congenita, Potassium-Aggravated Myotonia, and Paramyotonia Congenita.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Myotonia Congenita, Amyotonia Congenita, Potassium-Aggravated Myotonia, and Paramyotonia Congenita.

 Advanced in Familial Periodic Paralysis